 At first the temple practiced a mix of Tendai, Shingon and Zen Buddhism, but during the tenure of the 11th abbot, Kenninji converted to a purely Zen temple.

-Eisai died in 1215 and is buried here.
+Eisai died in 1215 and is buried here in the Founder's Hall.

 Not long after Eisai's death another Tendai monk known as Dogen (1200-1253) lived and studied at Kenninji.
 Like Eisai he also traveled to China to study.
 Dogen founded the branch of Zen known as Soto and is also buried at Kenninji.